 Most arbitration cases are administered by arbitration institutes such as the Nederlands Arbitrage Instituut (NAI), the International Court of Arbitration of the International Chamber of Commerce (ICC)), or one of the many specialist or market segment-oriented arbitration institutes.
-The link will provide you with a list of websites of a number of arbitration institutes.
+The link below will provide you with a list of websites of a number of arbitration institutes.

-The legal place of arbitration has to be determined by the parties themselves, and if they fail to do so, by the arbitral tribunal.
+The legal place of arbitration is determined by the two parties themselves, and if they fail to do so, by the arbitral tribunal.
 The place of arbitration should be distinguished from the place where the hearings take place, and determines the question by which arbitration laws the proceedings will be governed.
-If the place of arbitration is in the Netherlands, the Dutch Arbitration Act applies (articles 1020-1073 Code of Civil Procedure).
-Specific international regimes may apply in international arbitration in particular, in addition to the arbitration rules and the applicable laws on arbitration, such as the IBA Rules on the Taking of Evidence in International Arbitration and the IBA Guidelines on Conflicts of Interest in International Arbitration.
+If the place of arbitration is in the Netherlands, the Dutch Arbitration Act applies (articles 1020-1073 Dutch Code of Civil Procedure).
+However, in international arbitration cases in particular specific international rules apply, alongside the arbitration regulations and the applicable laws on arbitration, such as the IBA Rules on the Taking of Evidence in International Arbitration and the IBA Guidelines on Conflicts of Interest in International Arbitration.
 See also: www.ibanet.org.

 A special area of arbitration is international investment arbitration.

-- how, after a favourable judgment, will you actually be paid your money and/or be supplied with your goods and/or services?
+- How will you make sure that the award given is more than just a paper tiger – how, after having obtained a favourable award, will you actually be paid your money and/or be supplied with your goods or services?